-A kidney cancer specialist might be a urologist, which is a doctor with special training in diagnosing and treating diseases of the urinary organs.
-It could also be a urologic oncologist or a genitourinary (GU) medical oncologist.
-These are doctors who specialize in diagnosing and treating cancers of the urinary tract with surgery and/or drug treatments.
+A kidney cancer specialist might be a urologist, a doctor with special training in diagnosing and treating diseases of the urinary organs with surgery or a genitourinary (GU) medical oncologist.
+These are doctors who specialize in diagnosing and treating cancers of the urinary tract with drug treatments.
 A kidney cancer specialist has had special training and regularly diagnoses and treats kidney cancer.

 When you are looking for a specialist, be sure to ask how many patients with kidney cancer they diagnose and treat each year.
 A specialist who sees hundreds of kidney cancer patients per year will have more expertise and experience than a doctor who only sees 10 kidney cancer patients a year.

 “Generally, on average 25% of cancers are misdiagnosed every year.
 In my 15 years of working with people living with cancer, I have seen first hand how much this affects patients and their families.
 That is why it is critical to see a kidney cancer specialist to ensure you have the most accurate diagnosis possible.“

 The KCA recommends finding a specialist at a National Cancer Institute (NCI) Designated Cancer Center, if possible.
 These centers employ experts diagnosing, treating, and researching cancer, including kidney cancer.
 If there is not an NCI center near you, look for an institution that specializes in kidney cancer.